Academically Talented Youth Program (ATYP)

 High school students can make a once in a lifetime trip to washington, D.C. to see government in action through the Close Up program.
 Scholarships available.

 The Explorer Program is an after school job shadow offered 4 times per school year in the fields of Engineering, Construction, Advanced Manufacturing, Information Technology and Health Sciences.
 Students observe a professional mentor in the field of their choice on one or more Wednesday afternoons and learn more about these career areas.

 February 2nd isn't just about Punxsutawney Phil anymore.
 As part of a national movement in career exploration, hundreds of high school students experience a "day in the life of..." during job shadows with local organizations.
 Get details and sign up for Groundhog Shadow Day!

-High school seniors are invited to explore a wide variety of health careers by observing health professionals while they work.
-This after school job shadow experience takes place at local hospitals, private offices and freestanding clinic settings and is typically two afternoons each week.
-Students may apply for either the Fall session or the Winter/Spring session of the Health Career Internship.
+High school seniors explore a wide variety of health careers by observing health professionals while they work.
+This after school job shadow experience takes place at local hospitals, private offices and freestanding clinics.
+Health Career Immersion runs both Fall and Winter/Spring.

 Kent Career Tech Center